thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 └─────────────────────┘            └─────────────────────┘              └─────────────────────┘
 ```

 After the session token is created, the server also generates a session signature.
-The session signature is created by combining the session name, session token, and session secret that only the server knows and running that through a hashing function like SHA-1. **SHA-1** is cryptographic hash functions that converts a string of arbitrary length to a 20-byte message digest, usually represented as a 40 digit hexadecimal string.
+The session signature is created by combining the session name, session token, and session secret that only the server knows and running that through a cryptographic hash function like SHA-1. **SHA-1** is cryptographic hash functions that converts a string of arbitrary length to a 20-byte message digest, usually represented as a 40 digit hexadecimal string.

-**NOTE:** A good session secret for the SHA-1 algorithm is 64 bytes long.
+**NOTE:** SHA-1 is faster but considered less secure than SHA-256.

 ```text
 ┌── session name & token ───┬───── session secret ──────┐            ┌───── session signature ─────┐